 The Company monitors changes in credit risk on these exposures by tracking published external credit ratings of the counterparties.
-As at 31 December 2018, the Company did not recognise an impairment allowance nor did this condition change during the year ending 31 December 2019 as such impairment was considered to be immaterial.
+During the period 2020, the Company did not recognise an impairment allowance nor did this condition change during the year ending 31 December 2019 as such impairment was considered to be immaterial.